-This Tournament is a one-day Association Croquet singles competition held at Watford and open to members of the national Croquet Association.
+This Tournament is a one-day Association Croquet singles competition for both Level Advanced and Handicap Advanced play, held at Watford and open to members of the national Croquet Association.
 It is also listed in the CA fixtures calendar.

 |Title:||Watford One-Day AC Level Advanced Tournament.

 (though this might be increased if the 3rd and/or new 4th courts are ready for play in time)

 Address: please ask, or log in and obtain it from the CA member's directory